European Commission fooled by IBM Red Hat merger risk to source code

 Matthew R. Pavlovich

-On 28 October 2018, IBM announced their plans to purchase Red Hat for $34 million.
+On 28 October 2018, IBM announced their plans to purchase Red Hat for $34 billion.

 On 27 June 2019, the European Commission announced their approval of the merger in a two page document.